 Applying to the BGC

 Applicants to the Master of Arts program must have received a bachelor’s degree from an accredited institution.
 Because of the interdisciplinary nature of the program, there are no restrictions as to the applicant’s prior field of study.
 However, applicants are expected to have had previous study, training, or work experience in the history of art, architecture, decorative arts, history, material culture studies, archaeology, or anthropology.
 Some preparation in art history is encouraged but not required.
 Prospective students in the Master of Arts program should have a reading knowledge of French, German, or Italian.

-Doctoral Program applicants are required to hold an MA in either the decorative arts or a related field, such as art history, history, or cultural studies.
+Doctoral program applicants are required to hold an MA in either the decorative arts or a related field, such as art history, history, or cultural studies.
 Students entering the program with an MA from another institution are required to take additional courses as part of their program of study for candidacy for the PhD.
-Students who have completed the Master of Arts Program at the Bard Graduate Center and who wish to continue study toward the PhD must make a separate application to the Doctoral Program.
-Students applying to the Doctoral Program should have reading knowledge of two languages from among French, Italian, German, or other languages by petition.
+Students who have completed the MA program at the Bard Graduate Center and who wish to continue study toward the PhD must make a separate application to the doctoral program.
+Students applying to the doctoral program should have reading knowledge of two languages from among French, Italian, German, or other languages by petition.